THE FREE LANCE

 Oct.
 27, 2024

-Men, women, moms, dads, backwoods hobos, hippies, school children, troubled children, Boy Scouts, college kids, a former Marine master gunnery sergeant, a pair of squatters from New York City's Lower East Side and even a path-breaking "solo gay leatherman" from 1988 all recorded their stories in handwritten wilderness log books documenting 22 years of wild adventures in one of the most remote and dangerous places among the many remote and dangerous places in upstate New York's Adirondack mountains.
+Men, women, moms, dads, mountain-hopping backwoods hobos, hippies, school children, troubled children, Boy Scouts, college kids, a retired Marine master gunnery sergeant, a pair of squatters from New York City's Lower East Side and even a path-breaking "solo gay leatherman" from 1988 all recorded their stories in handwritten wilderness log books documenting 22 years of wild adventures in a remote and dangerous part of upstate New York's Adirondack mountains.

-That makes the log books an exceptional first-person testimonial to the timeless and universal human instinct to explore and subject our minds and bodies to existential tests that carry real risks but make us better and stronger.
-At the same time, the logs are that extraordinarily rare document that records history as told by the people who lived it.
-Covering 22 years from 1986 until 2008, the logs reflect the changing times and social mores of the adventurers who lived them.
+All that makes the log books a remarkable first-person testimonial to the timeless and universal human instinct to explore—and to place our bodies in mortal danger to make ourselves better and stronger.
+At the same time, the logs are an extraordinarily rare historical document because the stories they tell were recorded by the people who actually lived them.
+Covering 22 years from 1986 until 2008, the logs also reflect America’s changing social mores as the 20th Century ended and the 21st began.

 The author about to cross a massive make-shift cable-strung suspension bridge over the Cold River in the Adirondack High Peak Wilderness, Oct.
 24, 2024.
 Photo credit: JB Nicholas.